Fantomas42/django-blog-zinnia/docs/CONFIGURATION.rst

 ZINNIA_MAIL_COMMENT
   **Default :** True

-  Boolean used for sending an email when a comment is posted or not.
+  Boolean used for sending an email to managers when a comment is posted or not.

+ZINNIA_MAIL_COMMENT_REPLY
+  **Default :** False

+  Boolean used for sending an email to comment's authors when a new comment is posted.

 ZINNIA_AKISMET_COMMENT
   **Default :** True